 Amy Chin-Lai (she/her) is passionate about mobilizing progressive activism through great technology.
-As the Engineering Partnerships Manager at Action Network, Amy supports and trains organizers on how to use the tools effectively and reach higher levels of engagement.
-When Amy is not monitoring email click rates, you can find her listening to true crime podcasts and talking to her dogs, Skippy and Axel.
+As the Solutions Engineer at Action Network, Amy is one of the backend engineers and specializes in integrations, building advanced features, and email deliverability.
+She’s been at Action Network since 2017, where she’s helped thousands of digital organizers use their tools in more engaging ways.
+When Amy is not monitoring email click rates, you can find her listening to true crime podcasts, acting as steward for the Action Network union, and walking her dog, Axel.

 Gabby Greenberg (she/her) is a Strategist at Blue State who synthesizes data and audience insights into creative campaigns and technology solutions for some of the nation’s largest nonprofits.
 She knows that the impacts and influence of unscrupulous email tactics extend beyond any single donor, organization or cause — and believes that good email citizenship is critical to the health of the channel.
 Previously, Gabby has spoken about ethical email at Organizing 2.0 and Digital Strategy Summit.